github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

    ![Screenshot of Step 3 in the editor](/assets/images/help/codespaces/jupyter-notebook-step3.png)

-## Configure NVIDIA CUDA for your codespace
+## Configuring NVIDIA CUDA for your codespace

 Some software, such as TensorFlow, requires you to install NVIDIA CUDA to use your codespace’s GPU.
 Where this is the case, you can create your own custom configuration, by using a `devcontainer.json` file, and specify that CUDA should be installed.
 For more information on creating a custom configuration, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#creating-a-custom-dev-container-configuration)."